h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_4_15_explanation.md

 - The matrix representation of linear regression provides a concise way to express the model and derive its properties
 - The closed-form solution exists when $\boldsymbol{X}^T\boldsymbol{X}$ is invertible (i.e., no perfect multicollinearity)
 - The dimensions of matrices in linear regression are important for understanding the model structure and computations
+- As correlation between predictors increases, coefficient estimates become increasingly unstable due to multicollinearity

 ### Practical Considerations
 - Multicollinearity should be addressed before fitting a model to ensure stable coefficient estimates
 - Categorical variables require proper encoding (usually with $k-1$ dummy variables)
 - The curse of dimensionality emphasizes the importance of feature selection and dimensionality reduction
 - Polynomial regression and basis functions allow linear regression to model nonlinear relationships
+- The bias-variance tradeoff highlights the importance of selecting appropriate model complexity

 ### Advanced Applications
 - The matrix form of linear regression extends to many advanced techniques like ridge regression, lasso, and elastic net
 - Basis functions (like Gaussian RBF) enable kernel methods and more flexible models
 - Understanding matrix operations is essential for implementing efficient computational algorithms for regression
+- Regularization techniques can be used to address multicollinearity and overfitting in high-dimensional settings

 ## Conclusion
 - In a multiple linear regression model with $d$ features, the design matrix $\boldsymbol{X}$ has dimensions $n \times (d+1)$.